 EARLY YEARS FOUNDATION STAGE

 Here at Wellfield Infant and Nursery School we follow the Early Years Foundation Stage Curriculum in Nursery and Reception.
 We have a highly skilled team of Early Years Teachers and Teaching Assistants who have a sound understanding of early child development and a great deal of experience working with this age group.
 This strong team is managed by Mrs Douglas, our Early Years Foundation Stage, (EYFS), Lead.
-The team is also supported by our Headteacher, Miss Graham, who is an Early Years specialist and has previously worked as an EYFS Consultant for Trafford's School Improvement Service.
+The team is also supported by our Headteacher, Miss Graham, who is an Early Years specialist and recently launched and led the Bright Futures North West Stronger Practice Hub as Head of Hub on behalf of the DFE.
+Miss Graham sits on Trafford's Best beginnings board and she has also previously worked as an EYFS Consultant for Trafford's School Improvement Service.

 “Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.”